 - Tools for reducing and managing overstimulation

-- Knowledge of her own particular physical sensitivities and triggers and ways to control them
+- Knowledge of my own particular physical sensitivities and triggers and ways to control them

 - A recovery plan for overstimulation and low moods